jlinoff/pam/README.md

 6. put the cherry on top.
 ```

-It might look like this when you create it.
+It would look like this when you create it in _PAM_.

 <img src="www/help/pam-ice-cream-sundae-new.png" width="400" alt="ice-cream-sundae-example">

-It might look like this when you view it.
+It would look like this when you view it in _PAM_.

 <img src="www/help/pam-ice-cream-sundae-open.png" width="400" alt="ice-cream-sundae-example">